Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: Anomaly Detection Framework

 The surface, containing six laser-off anomalies, is illustrated in Figure~\ref{fig:Cloud_density}(a).
 Disruptions in the programmed toolpath produce discontinuities in deposition, yielding elevated neighbor densities at melt pool termination sites and geometrically irregular regions of incomplete fusion.
 In contrast, Figure~\ref{fig:Cloud_density}(b) shows overall uniform density, though sporadic particulates ($\sim$150~\textmu m) remain detectable.
 Sparse neighbor counts are consistently observed near hatch turnarounds, reflecting susceptibility to LOF voids due to reduced thermal continuity during path reversal.
 Additionally, a prominent discontinuity between raster fill and the pre-existing wall highlights the impact of deposition timing: the wall solidified prior to adjacent infill, preventing sufficient consolidation and resulting in a low-density gap.
 The validity of the density-based metric is confirmed in Figure~\ref{fig:Cloud_density}(c), where a focus-variation scan of the highlighted region resolves a representative surface particle (197~\textmu m $\times$ 140~\textmu m lateral dimensions, $\sim$183~\textmu m in height).
 This agreement demonstrates that the neighbor-count approach reliably reflects micro-scale roughness features and provides an intuitive mapping of DED process-induced anomalies.

 Surface curvature was characterized using the NCR method~\cite{rusu_3d_2011}.
-For each point $p_i$, a normal vector $\mathbf{n}_i$ were estimated within $r=0.6$~mm.
+For each point $p_i$, a normal vector $\mathbf{n}_i$ was estimated within a localized neighborhood.
+The NCR search radius was calibrated to 0.6 mm, which is comparable to the LOF voids in this study (typically 0.8--1.2 mm) Unlike powder residues, LOF defects are geometrically distinct from the background roughness and possess a larger topographical footprint.
+Consequently, their geometry encompasses a sufficient number of data points to yield a stable curvature signal without the need for the expanded filtering-to-feature ratio required for smaller anomalies.
 For every neighboring point $p_j \in N(p_i)$, the corresponding normal $\mathbf{n}_j$ was also computed.
 The NCR value at $p_i$ is defined as the mean angular deviation between its own normal and the normals of all neighbors:

 Here, $i$ identifies the reference point and $j$ indexes its neighbors.
 The absolute value ensures that normals are compared regardless of orientation.
 High NCR values indicate abrupt curvature changes from under-/over-deposition or geometric irregularities.
-NCR maps were visualized using sequential colormaps, where red zones highlight anomalies such as conical depressions.
-A multi-threshold segmentation strategy was then applied: high-NCR cores isolate severe discontinuities, while surrounding medium-NCR regions capture transitional boundaries (Figure~\ref{fig:Defect_segmentation_pipeline}).
+NCR maps were visualized using sequential colormaps, where red zones highlight anomalies such as conical depressions (Figure~\ref{fig:Defect_segmentation_pipeline}).

+A multi-threshold segmentation strategy was then applied to different severity.
+In this study, an NCR value greater than 0.045 rad was defined as a high-NCR threshold to isolate the cores of severe discontinuities, while a threshold of 0.018 rad was used to capture the surrounding medium-NCR transitional regions.
+This manual approach is a practical choice, as it allows researchers to define ``defect'' severity based on process-specific criteria, such as distinguishing critical, propagating flaws or minor, acceptable roughness.
 This enables hierarchical segmentation of anomalies and their geometric extent.